Are the fossils from here?

 Can my dog go hiking with me?

-Yes, but they must be on a 6 ft or less leash and under control at all times.
+Dogs are allowed on the Historic Quarry Trail and Nature Trail.
+They must be on a 6 ft or less leash and under control at all times.
 Pick up after them and dispose of the poop bags in trash cans.

 Should I worry about rattlesnakes while hiking?